-Rock known as the Elland Flags is to the west of New Hey Rd and leads down towards the Calder at Cromwell Bottom encompassing all the fields between Upper and Lower Edge.
+No. 1 is the Elland Flags area to the west of New Hey Rd and leading down towards the Calder at Cromwell Bottom encompassing all the fields between Upper and Lower Edge.
 It then wraps around a strip of the Lower Coal Measures to take in the eastern side of Crowtrees Lane at Carr Green, where the Southage and Crowtrees Quarries once operated.

-The Lower Coal Measures surround Round Hill but this does not mean that the area is made of various coal seams.
+No. 3 on the map is described as the Lower Coal Measures, which surround Round Hill .
+This does not mean that the area is made of various coal seams.
 The Lower Coal Measures were formed within the Carboniferous period around 300 million years ago.
 They comprise of a sequence of sedimentary rocks which include sandstones, shales, mudstones, siltstones, and coal seams.
 These rocks were mainly deposited in a river delta environment and swampy forests (which led to coal formation) and flowing river systems (which led to sandstone and mudstone formation).
 As Greenmoor rock is more durable than the Coal Measures rock, the latter has eroded naturally, quicker than the Greenmoor.
 You may then ask why the Greenmoor Rock to the west of Round Hill isn't the same height as Round Hill if that has eroded at the same rate.
 The answer is that the rock beds are not on a horizontal plane but are inclined therefore creating the sloping hillside that leads down to the Carr Green housing estate.